 When should I use a POA for vehicle title transfers?

-What documents are needed for a POA for vehicle titles?
+What are the forms required for writing a Power of Attorney (POA) for vehicle titles?

-Are there risks associated with using a POA for vehicle titles?
+Are there any dangers of using a POA for vehicle titles?